Welcome to part 2 of a 10 part series:

 - You’ve studied up on cognitive biases and logical fallacies.
 You’ve taken the time to study up on cognitive biases and logical fallacies to find out which ones you’re most guilty of and need to give up, because you’re just as concerned with your own biases and prejudices as you are of other peoples.

 - You don’t attack straw men.
 In an argument/conversation you stay on topic and stick to the facts.
 You don’t try to misrepresent your opponents argument in order to make it sound weaker than it really is, or to make it easier to attack/mock/ridicule

 - You don’t look with a confirmation bias or cherry pick information.
 You want ALL of the evidence and information, not just the evidence and information that supports what you already believe – or want to believe

 - You don’t engage in black and white thinking.
 You don’t oversimplify things, nor do you engage in overly simplistic black and white good/bad, right/wrong, true/false, type thinking

 - You don’t assume you’re right even if everyone agrees with you.
-Your beliefs are based on the evidence, not on the opinions of the brainwashed idiotic masses.
+Your beliefs are based on the evidence, not on the opinions of other people or the brainwashed masses.
 You know that popular opinion means nothing, and the number of believers in a claim, says nothing at all about the actual validity of the claim.
 Even if the whole world is agreeing with you and telling you you’re right – that doesn’t mean you are right.
 Nor does it mean you’re wrong.
 It doesn’t mean anything at all.

 “Truth does not become more true by virtue of the fact that the entire world agrees with it, nor less so even if the whole world disagrees with it.” – Maimonides